comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Our experiments were performed on a 64-bit Ubuntu 14.04 machine with a 24-core 2.40 GHz CPU and 128 GB of RAM.
 The Solid vaults and query client were executed in isolated Docker containers on dedicated CPU cores with a simulated network.
 All queries were configured with a timeout of two minutes, and were executed three times to average metrics over.
-Each query template in the benchmark was instantiated five times, which resulted in 40 discover queries and 35 short queries.
+Each query template in the benchmark was instantiated five times, resulting in 40 discover queries, 35 short queries, and 60 complex queries.

 We were unable to compare our implementation to existing LTQP engines, because those systems (e.g. [Lidaq](cite:cites comparingsummaries)) would either require significant changes to work over Solid vaults,